ErickMoseDev/array-class/README.md

 # array-class
-Code from Monday's class on Arrays Intros
+Code from Monday's class on Arrays